 Most people do not attend individual counseling or therapy sessions during detox.
 They may attend group therapy or other services designed to increase motivation to continue treatment, but behavioral therapy is not recommended until the worst withdrawal symptoms dissipate.

 refers to the use of methadone, buprenorphine or naltrexone in combination with behavioral therapy.
 Methadone

 states that “medications prescribed by a physician are the most effective, potentially lifesaving, treatment for opioid addiction.”

 Therapy treats problematic behaviors associated with addiction.
-Patients learn healthy ways to process information and manage emotions.
-They develop safe coping strategies.
-They also learn about underlying causes of addiction and how to avoid relapse.
+You’ll learn healthy ways to process information and manage emotions.
+You’ll develop safe coping strategies.
+You’ll also learn about opioid side effects and how to avoid relapse.

 A variety of therapeutic techniques can assist people in recovery from opioid addiction.
-Popular techniques include cognitive behavioral therapy, dialectical behavioral therapy, contingency management, community reinforcement approach and family-based therapies.
+Common types of therapy

 Therapy can occur in a variety of settings, including:

 - Educational classes